Evolving application development

 Software aside, most application development projects deliver two predictable outcomes: they run over time and over budget.
 But there are signs of a corporate backlash against what had previously been seen as an uncomfortable fact of life, says Guy Lloyd, northern Europe business manager for systems and software giant IBM’s WebSphere suite of application development tools.
 Increasingly, he says, organisations are demanding greater accountability from application development teams.

 Take the case of a European retail bank that bought IBM’s WebSphere Application Developer Workbench software in 2002.
 Before sanctioning the purchase, the bank’s senior IT management made both its in-house development team and outsourced developers in India commit to an agreement.
-The developers agreed not only that they would deliver the applications they intended to build using the products within specific time and cost parameters,
+The developers agreed not only that they would deliver the applications they intended to build using the products within specific time and cost parameters, but that these applications would also deliver measurable productivity gains to the bank over a 12-month period.

 The ROI promise of web services